 As the girl on the taco ad says, 'Why don't we do both?'
 Well, the thinking fisho will realise that the effective time of the tide for fishing snags is much longer than the effective time for working drains.
 On a tide with enough run to get the drains pumping, but also without so much movement as to prevent the effective working of lures around structure, my approach is to start by working the drains on the flats before moving to my chosen creek to work the snags near the mouth once the first mud starts to show.
 From there, depending on my success on that first bank, I'll often move up the creek looking for a pumping drain, or series of drains, to work.
 Then, once the flow from these drains has slowed and the tide is getting towards its bottom, I'll return to working what few snags are left submerged and continue to work them until the tide is about a third of the way back in.

 This photo shows a school of mangrove jack and small barra holding in the branches of a fallen mangrove.
-If you look closely you can see the backs of six fish. - Lee Brake Click Here to view large photo
+If you look closely you can see the backs of six fish. - Snags: the ultimate dine-in experience

 For a glimpse at what a fallen mangrove looks like underwater and to get an idea of its fish-holding potential, check out the following video filmed by a mate of mine, Dan Kaggelis.